tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ##### Nested Groups

-LiveCode supports nested groups (one group containing another).
+xTalk supports nested groups (one group containing another).
 Since a group is itself a control, it can be contained in another group.

 Creating a nested group is just like creating a group: select the